We are LIVE right now!

 Let’s take a question, Jill.

-All right.
-Mike wrote, “Hi, everyone.
-Would any of you guys acquire a 7.6 acre property that looks good, but it has a cell phone slash radio tower with an outhouse on the backside of it.
-The land for the tower takes up about one acre, and it has its own access road.
+Mike wrote, “Everyone, could any of you guys acquire a 7.6-acre property that looks good, but it has a cell phone/radio tower with an outhouse on the back side of it?
+The land for the tower takes up about one acre and it has its own access road.
 The previous owner signed a deal for the tower to indefinitely lease the space for a one-time payment.
-The tower and the outhouse is what really is throwing me off on this one.”
+The tower in the outhouse is what is throwing me off on this one.”

-I don’t want to interrupt your reading here, but they learned from the outdoor advertising billboards, the mistakes that they made by paying for that stuff forever.
+They learned.
+I don’t want to interrupt you, but they learned from the outdoor advertising billboards, the mistakes that they made, by paying for that stuff forever.

-And all these numbers make sense to me, too.
-So think about it, if you have not walked a five acre property in a while, you should.
+All these numbers make sense to me, too.
+Think about it.
+If you have not walked a five-acre property in a while, you should.

 It’s massive.

-This goes on, I don’t have it here, but in Discord.
-And you should go look at it if you’d like to.
+In Discord, you should go look at it if you would like to.
 It goes on.
-Everybody weighs in, because we all get properties back from our mailers that there’s cell towers.
-And that’s not going to change.
+Everybody weighs in because we all get properties back from our mailers that there are cell towers and that’s not going to change.

 Not always.